openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/IR_suitable_for_INT8_inference.md

 To execute the `Convolution` operation in INT8 on CPU, both data and weight inputs should have `FakeQuantize` as an input operation:
 ![](../../img/expanded_int8_Convolution_weights.png)

-Low pecision IR is also suitable for FP32 and FP16 inference if a chosen plugin supports all operations of the IR, because the only difference between an Low Precision IR and FP16 or FP32 IR is the existence of `FakeQuantize` in the Low Precision IR.
+Low pecision IR is also suitable for FP32 and FP16 inference if a chosen plugin supports all operations of the IR, because the only difference between a Low Precision IR and FP16 or FP32 IR is the existence of `FakeQuantize` in the Low Precision IR.
 Plugins with Low Precision Inference support recognize these sub-graphs and quantize them during the inference time.
 Plugins without Low Precision support execute all operations, including `FakeQuantize`, as is in the FP32 or FP16 precision.

 Accordingly, the presence of FakeQuantize operations in the IR is a recommendation for a plugin on how to quantize particular operations in the model.
-If capable, a plugin accepts the recommendation and performs Low Precision Inference, otherwise the plugin ignores the recommendation and executes a model in the floating-point precision.
+If capable, a plugin accepts the recommendation and performs Low Precision Inference, otherwise, the plugin ignores the recommendation and executes a model in the floating-point precision.

 ## Compressed Low Precision Weights